ChrisGe4/learn-ai/Finetuning-LLM.md

 ```

 ### Padding and truncation
-Something that's really important for models is that everything in a batch is the same length, because you're operating with fixed size tensors(fundamental data structure to store, represent and change data in ML).
+Padding: Something that's really important for models is that everything in a batch is the same length, because you're operating with fixed size tensors(fundamental data structure to store, represent and change data in ML).
+Truncation is a strategy to handle making those encoded text much shorter and that fit into the modelactually into the model

+Realistically for padding and truncation, you want to use both.
+So let's just actually set both in there.

 ```py
 tokenizer.pad_token = tokenizer.eos_token